-Methodology.
+METHODOLOGY.
 The main database used for calculations below in this paper is Hellemans and Bunch 1988, which was augmented with data from Kondratieff 1926, 1935, 1984; Usher 1954; Haustein and Neuwirth 1982; van Duijn 1983; Ryzhov 1999; Silverberg and Verspagen 2003; Ballhausen and Kleinelümern 2008; Challoner 2009).
 For Figs 6-15 we have only taken into account technological inventions, excluding purely scientific discoveries (note that in Figs 1-3 and 5 we have tried to quantify the innovation dynamics in science and technology - hence, there we take into account both technological inventions and scientific discoveries).
 In addition, we take into account only those inventions that were actually implemented within a century (thus, we do not take into account those sketches of Leonardo da Vinci that remained on paper only).
 With regard to scientific discoveries, the only exception was made to those of them with a direct technological significance.

 Fig. 6.
-Dynamics of technological inventions (= endogenous technological growth rate) in five leading countries of Early Modern Europe, 1400-1650

-Note: Datapoints for 1450 refer to the 15th century, datapoints for 1550 - to the 16th century, datapoints for 1625 - to the first half of the 17th century.
-The diagram indicates the number of important technological innovations (listed in our database) made in respective countries per century.
-If a database refers for half a century, we provide the endogenous technological growth rate as inventions per century (to make all the datapoints comparable).
-Hence, for the Netherlands, the datapoint for 1450 indicating '3' means that for the 15th century our database lists three inventions (which yields a '3 inventions per century' growth rate), for 16th century it increases to '4 per century'; for the first half of the 17th century our database records 6 inventions in the Netherlands, which yields for the Netherlands for 1600-1650 the endogenous technological growth rate of '12 inventions per century'.
+Dynamics of technological inventions (= endogenous techno-logical growth rate) in five leading countries of Early Modern Europe, 1400-1650 technological innovations (listed in our database) made in respective countries per century.
+If a database refers to half a century, we provide the endogenous technological growth rate as inventions per century (to make all the datapoints comparable).
+Hence, for the Netherlands, the datapoint for 1450 indicating '3' means that for the 15th century our database lists three inventions (which yields a '3 inventions per century' growth rate), for the 16th century it increases to '4 per century'; for the first half of the 17th century our database records 6 inventions in the Netherlands, which yields for the Netherlands for 1600-1650 the endogenous technological growth rate of '12 inventions per century'.